 PIA's unit-linked business does not contain any material financial guarantees or options.
 A small number of products included in this line of business offer a capital redemption option that offers a maturity benefit.
-This guarantee is insignificant in size and does not require stochastic modelling.
+As this guarantee is insignificant in size it does not require stochastic modelling.